 Autonomy

 The ability of the system to act autonomously.
 Nearly all systems have a degree of autonomy.
-It ranges from a simple autonomous task (e.g., when it reacts to sensors reading) to the ability to be self-sufficient in a complex environment.
+It ranges from a simple autonomous task (e.g., when it reacts to sensor reading) to the ability to be self-sufficient in a complex environment.